• Latest

 Conclusion

 When you’re going through a divorce, the house is often at the top of the list of divided assets.
-The problem is some issues should be considered when deciding how to divide the house.
-Before making any final decisions, believe these factors to ensure you make the right choice.
+The problem is that some issues should be considered when deciding how to divide the house.
+Before making any final decisions, consider these actors to ensure you make the right choice.

 Penny Tucker